Jurassic001/AVR-2024/README.md

 ## To do

-- Move the window resizing buttons to the whole window instead of just the connections page
 - ~~Fix error when enabling all servos on VMC control page~~
 - ~~Add stop buttons to VMC control page~~
 - Overhaul the Docker instructions